 This Mexican bread pudding is typically served during the Lenten period.
 It is prepared with slices of bolillos, a small bread roll, layered with nuts, fruit, cheese and a spiced syrup.
+It is traditionally served as a dessert, however the addition of savory roasted peanuts a...
+This Mexican bread pudding is typically served during the Lenten period.
+It is prepared with slices of bolillos, a small bread roll, layered with nuts, fruit, cheese and a spiced syrup.
 It is traditionally served as a dessert, however the addition of savory roasted peanuts and queso fresco also makes it a delicious breakfast or brunch dish.
+Read More Read Less

-Meanwhile, mix water, piloncillo, orange peel, cinnamon sticks, anise seeds and cloves in heavy-bottomed 3-quart saucepan.
+- 2 Meanwhile, mix water, piloncillo, orange peel, cinnamon sticks, cloves and anise seeds in heavy-bottomed 3-quart saucepan.
 Cook on medium heat 5 minutes, stirring to dissolve piloncillo.
 Bring to boil on medium-high heat.
 Boil 20 minutes or until syrup thinly coats a spoon.
 Strain and set aside.

 - 3 Coat 13x9-inch baking dish with remaining 1 tablespoon softened butter.
 Arrange 9 slices of bread in single layer in bottom of baking dish.
 Gradually pour 1/2 of the warm syrup over bread slices, allowing some of syrup to be absorbed by the bread before adding more syrup.
 Sprinkle 1/2 of the raisins, peanuts and cheese over top.
 Repeat layering with remaining bread slices, warm syrup, raisins, peanuts and cheese.
 Cover with foil.

 - 4 Bake 25 minutes or until bread is slightly softened and syrup is bubbling.

 NUTRITION INFORMATION(per Serving)